Confused about what body armor plates to get?

 Rifle Threats, Non-Armor Piercing, Price Conscious

-If it’s an emergency or “what if” situation you’re planning for…you can skimp on the multi-curve and Paxcon build-up to save money.
+If it’s an emergency or “what if” situation you’re planning for…you can skimp on the multi-curve.

-Otherwise I highly recommend getting at least the multi-curve for added comfort.
-Since armor won’t protect you if it’s so uncomfortable you never wear it.
+Otherwise I highly recommend getting at least the multi-curve for added comfort since armor won’t protect you if it’s so uncomfortable you never wear it.
+And buildup Paxcon to prevent frontal injuries.

 Rifle Threats, Non-Armor Piercing